Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Approaches for assessing and handling missingness

 In our literature review, \citet{Cairns2021} chose to impute the full parameter space as a confidence interval (i.e., a ``worst-case confidence interval'') when an undefined confidence interval was obtained in their simulation study.
 This approach allows for the analysis of every repetition and might resemble real-world practice, as the worst-case confidence interval represents maximum uncertainty.
 At the same time, it complicates the interpretation of performance because it increases coverage (as it includes every parameter value) but also increases confidence interval width (as it is the widest possible).
 Hence, depending on which performance measure is the focus, the approach may be considered liberal (coverage) or conservative (confidence interval width).
-Apart from this example, imputation-like approaches were rarely used in our literature review, likely because they introduce new sources of uncertainty and do not resemble how methods are actually used in practice.
+Apart from this example, imputation-like approaches were rarely used in our literature review, likely because they often make no conceptual sense (because no true value exists), are highly non-standard in simulation studies, and their assumptions (e.g., missing at random) would be difficult to justify to peer reviewers.

-\subsection{Alternative performance measure}
+\subsubsection{Alternative performance measure}

-As described earlier, even if all methods produce valid outputs, it may still be impossible to estimate method performance from these outputs (performance missingness).
-For example, model predictions may be so extreme that the empirical mean squared prediction error explodes numerically, i.e., becomes too large to be represented by standard floating-point numbers (e.g., represented as \texttt{Inf} in R).
+Even if all methods produce valid outputs, it may still be impossible to estimate method performance from these outputs (performance missingness).
+For example, model predictions may be so extreme that the empirical mean squared prediction error explodes numerically.
 To still be able to assess performance, one can switch to an alternative performance measure that does not suffer from performance missingness.
 For instance, one may look at ranks or ``robust'' versions of means and standard deviations.
 While this approach allows performance to be evaluated, the alternative measure may not be as meaningful as the originally intended one.
 Using performance measures that trim estimates (e.g., a trimmed mean) or are less sensitive to outliers (e.g., a median) could obscure issues with certain methods by disregarding extreme variability.
 There is also a risk that neutral comparison of methods may be compromised by selective reporting or cherry-picking, as the choice and implementation of the alternative performance measure may be influenced by the observed results.

 To give an example from our literature review, \citet{Lai2022} tried to avoid the influence of extreme outliers by computing robust versions of bias and empirical standard error based on the trimmed mean and mean absolute deviation, respectively.
 This required a choice of the trimming proportion, which the authors chose to be 20\%.
 While the authors noted that they considered this to be a good compromise between robustness and sensitivity to outliers, other choices could also be justifiable.